mcandre/unmake/README.md

 `unmake` encourages long or subtle shell snippets to be moved to dedicated shell script files, where they are more amenable to scanning with shell script linters.
 Most linters for common shell snippet wrapping languages (e.g., Ansible, Dockerfile, makefile, Vagrantfile, various CI/CD pipelines) perform very limited scanning for potential flaws in the embedded snippets, compared with linters that specifically scan shell script files.

+`make` is a natural candidate for working around limitations in provisioning scripts.
+For example, `go mod` / `cargo` do not track linters or other dev dependencies, and `sh` defaults to ignoring errors during provisioning. `make`'s default semantics prepare it well for provisioning and other activities. `make` can do many things! `unmake` helps it do them better.

 `unmake` discourages vendor locking in makefile scripts.
 Numerous makefiles online assume a highly specific development environment.
 For example, assuming that (GNU) findutils, (GNU) sed, (GNU) awk, (non-PowerShell) curl are installed, with a GNU bash or zsh user interpreter, on a GNU/Linux operating system.
 So the typical makefile is likely to fail for (non-WSL) Windows users, or macOS users, or FreeBSD users, and so on.
 Ideally, our makefiles strive for portability, so that our projects can be enjoyed on a wider variety of computers.

-`make` is a natural candidate for working around limitations in provisioning scripts.
-For example, `go mod` / `cargo` do not track linters or other dev dependencies, and `sh` defaults to ignoring errors during provisioning. `make`'s default semantics prepare it well for provisioning and other activities. `make` can do many things! `unmake` helps it do them better.
+Portability, naturally restricts `makefile` contents to a portable subset, of what the various make implementations allow people to write.
+But a portability linter can curtail some of the worst offenders.

+The dream is for every `makefile` to behave as a *polyglot* script, cabable of running well on most any computer platform with a `make` implementation installed.

 ## Example projects using unmake